 provided care to the applicant

-A house or houses with a value in excess of the Medicaid home is equity cap can result in ineligibility for Medicaid coverage.
+A house or houses with a value in excess of the Medicaid home equity cap can result in ineligibility for Medicaid coverage.
 Consult with the Grimaldi Yeung Law Group to implement options to reduce the house equity value and to protect your home from creditors or Medicaid claims.

 Any transfer of a large asset, such as a valuable home, has tax implications.
 When considering a house transfer, you must be aware that a capital gains tax, income tax, and gift tax possible liabilities.
 Prior to a house transfer, tax issues must all be fully addressed and reviewed with an attorney such as the Elder Law experts from our firm and your financial advisor or accountant.

 Before transferring your home to your children or other heirs, or placing the title into a Trust, you one should consider:

-- Exploring the pros and cons of retaining a Life Estate and/or retaining an interest to allow you to continue license to occupy the home
+- Exploring the pros and cons of retaining a Life Estate and/or retaining an interest to allow you to continue to have a license to occupy the home

 - Considering the impact on any real estate taxes, such as the New York State STAR, senior citizen, or Veteran’s exemptions – retaining a life estate will preserve these exemptions.

 - Planning early to avoid rushed and forced decisions, which will help you involve your heirs in the decisions

 A transfer to another will trigger a possible penalty or waiting period for Medicaid benefits, except for the exempt categories described above.
 Proceed with caution before gifting your home as it has tax, Medicaid, and family considerations.
-Contact the Grimaldi Yeung Law Group by clicking here before making such an important decision involving your home.
+Contact Grimaldi Yeung Law Group by clicking here before making such an important decision involving your home.